Sir Henry Wilson, 1st Baronet: Modern biographies and popular culture

 The Lost Dictator by Bernard Ash (1968) argued that had he lived Wilson might have become leader of the Tory Diehards and become a dictatorial ruler.
-This is implausible, as the Diehards were never more than about 50 in number and Wilson lacked the political skills or even the understated personality needed by Conservative leaders of that era.
+Jeffrey argued this was implausible, as the Diehards were never more than about 50 in number and Wilson lacked the political skills or even the understated personality needed by Conservative leaders of that era.

 Wilson (Michael Redgrave) features in the satirical film Oh!
 What a Lovely War (1969), travelling in a car in August 1914 with a cretinous Sir John French (Laurence Olivier) who rejects his offer to arrange an interpreter as it might breach the need for "absolute secrecy", but later being passed over in favour of Robertson for a staff promotion.

 For many years a portrait of Wilson by Sir Oswald Birley hung in the "Prime Minister's room" at Parliament Buildings, Stormont, along with a framed set of his medal ribbons left by his widow to Sir James Craig.
 A number of Orange lodges were named after him, although he had never joined the Orange Order.